-- 10. The Authorities understand that they will use their best endeavours to preserve the confidentiality of the information received under this MOU.
+- 11. The Authorities will endeavour to preserve the confidentiality of the information received under this MOU.
 In this regard, staff members of the Authorities will hold confidential all information obtained in the course of their duties.
-Any confidential information received from either of the Authorities is to be used exclusively for lawful supervisory purposes. - 11.
-An Authority may disclose information received from the other Authority under this MOU to a third party in the following circumstances: - a) where the Authority is legally compelled to do so, for example to a Court or Royal Commission; - b) where the Authority receives a legally enforceable demand, for example under Freedom of Information laws; and - c) in other circumstances permitted by law. - 12.
+Any confidential information received from either of the Authorities is to be used exclusively for lawful supervisory purposes. - 12.
+An Authority may disclose information received from the other Authority under this MOU to a third party in the following circumstances: - (a) where the Authority is legally compelled to do so, for example in Australia to a Royal Commission and, in New Caledonia to a court in the context of criminal proceedings; - (b) where the Authority receives a legally enforceable demand, for example in application of the relevant laws in force in Australia and New Caledonia on freedom of information; and - (c) in other circumstances permitted by law. - 13.
 When an Authority is legally compelled to disclose information provided under this MOU to a third party, the Authority which is under compulsion is expected to promptly notify the other Authority, indicating what information it is compelled to disclose and the circumstances surrounding its release.
-The Authorities expect each other to use their best endeavours to preserve the confidentiality of the information to the extent permitted by law, if requested to do so. - 13.
-Where an Authority wishes to disclose information received under this MOU to a third party, but is not compelled to do so, the Authority is expected to notify the other Authority to obtain its consent.
+The Authorities will endeavour to preserve the confidentiality of the information to the extent permitted by law, if requested to do so.

+14. Where an Authority wishes to disclose information received under this MOU to a third party, but is not compelled to do so, it is expected to notify the other Authority to obtain its consent.
 It will not disclose the information if consent is refused.
 Where consent is obtained, the Authority disclosing the information will impose on the third party any conditions which have been made by the other Authority concerning the use of that information.
 In any event, as far as possible, the party disclosing the information will impose a condition on the third party that it keep the information confidential, and that it will not further disclose the information without first obtaining consent.

-Cross-border establishments
+Cross-Border Establishments